 Military jeep.
 Visitors are allowed to climb into them to take pictures.

 It was a very informative/educational trip, and I was impressed with how well maintained everything was.
-Those visiting PD shouldn’t miss on paying this place a visit.
+Those visiting PD shouldn’t miss on paying the Army Museum a visit.
 And it’s free. 🙂

 Kem Sirusa,, Persiaran Pahlawan, Kampung Baru Sirusa, 71050 Port Dickson, Negeri Sembilan, Malaysia